venicegeo/jenkins/README.md

 ## How do I create a Jenkins job?

 All jobs are spec'd out in `./Projects.groovy`.
-To add jobs for your repo, just add your jobs to the `list` collection in `./Projects.groovy`:
+To add jobs for your repo, just add your jobs to the `projects` collection in `./Projects.groovy`:

 ```groovy
 class Projects {